PaulYH/GOATed_with_the_SAUCE-soen341project2023/README.md

 ## Project Approach and Technology:

-- For this project we will use Blazer for the front end which will allow the team to work with C# for both front end and back end.
+- For this project we will use Blazor for the front end which will allow the team to work with C# for both front end and back end.
 - Use entity framwork to tie eveything together.
-- Working through GitHub, we will push and pull our work from our local decive to the git repository (team members will use any IDE they feel comfortable with).
+- Working through GitHub, we will push and pull our work from our local device to the git repository (team members will use any IDE they feel comfortable with).
-- Each team members has a specific role assigned to them.
+- Each team member has a specific role assigned to them.
 This ensures that we complete every task of the project.